-From 2001–2013 Marguerite Donlon was the ballet director and house choreographer at the Saarland State Theater.
-The company otherwise known as the “Donlon Dance Company” with its own unique style became a respected and sought-after ensemble and were subsequently invited to perform throughout Europe, the USA and Asia.
-Marguerite Donlon is also the initiator and artistic director of the International Dance Festival “now dance saar “, which was launched in 2006.
+From 2001–2013, Marguerite Donlon was the ballet director and house choreographer at the Saarländisches Staatstheater (Saarland State Theater).
+The company, known as the Donlon Dance Company, impressed audiences with its own unique style and quickly became a respected and sought-after ensemble invited to perform throughout Europe, the USA and Asia.
+Donlon is also the initiator and artistic director of the International Dance Festival “N.O.W.
+Dance Saar”, launched in 2006.

-In 2009 Marguerite Donlon founded “iMove”, a highly motived and successful youth dance company comprising of 24 young people from various cultural and ethnic backgrounds with little or no dance background.
-This on going project has proven what dance can do to bring these diverse groups together in harmony.
+In 2009, Marguerite Donlon founded “iMove”, a highly motived and successful youth dance company comprising of 24 young people from various cultural and ethnic backgrounds with little or no dance background.
+This ongoing project has proven what dance can do to bring these diverse groups together in harmony.

-Marguerite Donlon is a pioneer at heart and her tool to reach out and communicate is through the performing arts.
+Before leaving Saarbruecken and her company after 12 years, Marguerite Donlon created the “ZeichenTanz” or “Sign Dance“.
+This project enabled hard of hearing audience members to better enjoy dance performances through the signing of music.
+She is currently working to introduce “ZeichenTanz” to other companies and theaters in Germany.
+Donlon is a pioneer at heart and her tool to reach out and communicate is through the performing arts.
 She is open minded and enjoys pushing boundaries together with teams of passionate people.